Published May 25, 2021 • 14 minute read

 This is not always a feasible option.
 Sometimes, you just have to do things you don't want to.
-(At least, that's what my mom says.)
-For those instances, there are four other risk response planning strategies to consult.
+For those instances, there are four other risk response planning strategies to consider.

 For risks too massive to accept with open arms, but too integral to the project to avoid, there's monitoring and preparing.
 This entails:

-- Creating an airtight plan of action that can be set in motion the moment the risk occurs, before beginning.
+- Creating an airtight plan of action ahead of time that can be set in motion the moment the risk occurs

-Here's a riddle: If you were afflicted with third-degree burns, and a genie offered you the magical power to dial those burns down to first-degree burns, how quickly would you start believing in genies?
+Here's a riddle: If you were afflicted with third-degree burns, and a genie offered you the magical power to dial those burns down to first-degree burns, would you accept?

 Hopefully, third-degree burns are not listed on your risk register, but if they are, there's good news: Reducing the probability and severity of a given risk is possible, and usually doesn't even require a genie, or any magic at all, for that matter.

-For example, to reduce the probability of burns, you might invest in a non-flammable suit; to reduce severity, perhaps you'd consider having a medical trauma specialist on call.
+For example, to reduce the probability of burns, you might invest in a fire-resistant suit; to reduce the severity, perhaps you'd consider having a medical trauma specialist on call.

-One best practice to follow is to always prioritize reducing the probability of a risk ahead of planning for severity mitigation.
-It's more proactive to lessen the likelihood the negative event will ever take place, than to simply brace for impact.
+One best practice to follow is prioritizing reducing the probability of a risk ahead of planning for severity mitigation.
+It's more proactive to lessen the likelihood that a negative event will ever take place than to simply brace for impact.

 Risk transfer means unloading the burden of risk onto another party.
 If you work with third-party contractors/contingent laborers, careful insurance documentation and vendor credentialing could save your company from detrimental worker's compensation and/or general liability suits.